marsop/marsop.github.io/_posts/2021-03-20-tracking-services/2021-03-20-tracking-services.md

 - [Goodreads](http://goodreads.com/)
 - Status: 👍 Healthy

 This one comes from a far away time.
-Much before Amazon bought the platform, I tried several services before settling for Goodreads like Librofilia.
+Much before Amazon bought the platform, I tried several services before settling for Goodreads like [Librofilia](https://www.librofilia.com/).
+More recently I have been looking into [readng](https://beta.readng.co/).
 They just did not offer all I needed at the time.
 Nowadays, Goodreads is the clear juggernaut in this space (book-habit-tracking).
 There are several things that I do not like, but the interface is clear enough, it has a huge database and phone apps to boot.
 One thing is the seamless integration in Kindle where it synchronizes notes and highlights (only for books bought on Amazon).
-This only with USA account I.
+Sadly, the kindle integration only works with a kindle configured with the US-Marketplace.

 ## Music